DavidJDallas/wc-tool/README.md

 # wc-tool
 This is a coding challenge from John Crickett's coding challenges blog.
 It's a script that functions the same as the wc tool in any Unix-based OS.
-Just started yesterday and currently works for counting bytes and counting line numbers, which you can use by denoting -c and -l in the CLI, respectively.
+Just started yesterday and currently works for counting bytes, counting line numbers, or counting words.
+You can do this through denoting -c, -l, or -w in the CLI, respectively.
 How to run in depth is explicated below.

 ## Setting up